A year later, what do small business owners think of President Donald Trump?

 - Beyond politics, Trump’s handling of tax, health care reform looms large for small businesses (Forbes)

 Did you enjoy “A year later, what do small business owners think of President Donald Trump?”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: